-For more information or to obtain Direct Offering forms contact UCA Funds Management, 9650 7074 or email info@ucafunds.com.au.
-Forms are also available at www.ucafunds.com.au
+For more information or to obtain Direct Offering forms contact U Ethical email info@uethical.com

+Forms are also available at www.uethical.com.

-5. Electronic Offering
+4. Electronic offering

 With internet banking treasurers may also wish to encourage members to contribute by EFT (Electronic Funds Transfer) to the congregation's bank account.
-This can be undertaken in three ways
+This can be undertaken in three ways:

 - 1. Direct Offerings (refer above), - 2.
-Individuals may set up a regular payment through their internet banking facilities to the church's bank account or UCA Funds accounts or - 3.
+Individuals may set up a regular payment through their internet banking facilities to the church's bank account or U Ethical accounts, or - 3.
 Individuals may wish to ask their payroll officer to deduct the amount from their pay and deposit in the congregation's bank account.

-6. Property receipts
+5. Property receipts

 When the church owns property that is let, (see note 1) there should be records to ensure that rental receivable is readily determined, including any GST obligation, and regularly collected.
 A typical record would be a rent book that shows the lessee's name, date of lease, date of termination, rent review date and details of rental and dates due and received.
 Tax invoices should be prepared in duplicate.
-Details of tax invoice requirements are in the GST manual (Refer example 4).
+Details of tax invoice requirements are in the GST manual (Refer example 5).